SafetyLight/SafetyLight/README.md

 - **Penetration Test Coordination**: Work with trusted partners to validate your defenses.
 - **Developer Training**: Empower teams to write secure code.
 - **Technical Risk Assessment**: Pinpoint technical risks early in the development lifecycle.

 ---

-## 🌐 About Our GitHub

-This GitHub is for sharing security resources.

----